lumeland/blog/posts/vento-2.md

 ## Main changes

-After upgrading to Vento 2, almost everything in your .vto templates should continue working as usual without changes, although there might be some edge cases that now have a different behavior.
+After upgrading to Vento 2, almost everything in your .vto files should continue working as usual without changes, although there might be some edge cases that now have a different behavior.

 ### New variable resolution